meowcateatrat/elephant/README.md

 Website: [free-addons.org](https://free-addons.org/).

 # Building
+> **_NOTE:_**  You don't have to build Elephant add-on on your own, if you don't want to.
+Just proceeed to the Installation section then.
 1. Clone (download) repository.
 2. Windows: Make sure you have 7-Zip installed.
 3. Windows: Launch build/build-windows.bat.
 Unix: Launch build/build-unix.sh.